crossplane/crossplane/.github/PULL_REQUEST_TEMPLATE.md

 Fixes #
 -->

-### Testing done
+### How has this code been tested?
 <!--
-How has this code been tested?

-Before reviewers can be confident in the correctness of a changeset, it needs to be tested.
+Before reviewers can be confident in the correctness of a pull request, it needs to be tested.
 In this section, briefly describe the testing that has already done or which is planned.
-The testing should be enough to help people feel comfortable in the changeset's correctness.
+The testing should be enough to help people feel comfortable in the pull request's correctness.
 -->

 ### Checklist